kdwaterman/TankNotTank/README.md

 It is worth noting that the Pi Zero runs rather a lot slower than the Pi 4, offering an average of ~2 FPS rather than ~5.5 FPS.
 However, the size differential between the two is considerable, which means the Pi Zero would probably be a better choice for a companion computer on a drone.

 ### OS
 This project uses the legacy 32-bit Raspberry Pi OS, Debian Bullseye.
 The latest OS, Bookworm, appears to have a whole host of compatability issues with the required Python packages, as well as with the main camera application software used by Raspberry Pi OS.
-Reverting to this legacy, 32-bit OS resolved all of these for me.
+Reverting to this legacy, 32-bit OS resolved all of these issues for me.

 ## Getting Setup
-If you've worked with the tensorflow examples before, the setup below will be familiar, but  it worth noting the 'libatlas-base-dev' install.
+If you've worked with the tensorflow examples before, the setup below will be familiar, but it is worth noting the 'libatlas-base-dev' install.
 This was not in the original instructional video I used to begin this project, so it led me astray for little while whilst I figured it out.
 In essence, libatlas is a linear algebra library which is integral to the machine learning functionality being deployed, and missing from default Raspberry Pi OS builds.

 ```